The Troubles in Ulster (1920–1922): IRA Northern Offensive and sectarian violence

 The IRA also carried out numerous firebomb attacks and dozens of fires blazed across Belfast.
-After a Unionist-owned mill was burned in Desertmartin, a mob of Loyalists and police attacked and burned many Catholic homes and businesses in the village.
-Special Constables arrested four Catholic men at their homes outside the village and summarily executed them by the roadside.
-The IRA also attacked Martinstown RIC barracks in County Antrim with gunfire and grenades.
-They ambushed a group of USC reinforcements, killing one.
+On 19 May 1922 a Unionist-owned mill was burned in Desertmartin, County Londonderry, later that day a mob of Loyalists and police attacked and burned many Catholic homes and businesses in the village.
+Uniformed Special Constables arrested four Catholic men at their homes outside the village, took two sets of brothers into a country lane and summarily executed all four men.
+No attempt was made to hide reprisal killings.
+On 19 May 1922 warnings were posted in Cookstown, County Tyrone: "Take notice that, if any more attacks are made on members of the RIC or Loyalists, reprisals at the rate of 10 to one will be made on prominent and known Sinn Feiners.
+God save the King."
+The IRA also attacked Martinstown RIC barracks in County Antrim with gunfire and grenades and ambushed a group of USC reinforcements, killing one.

-The campaign saw further reprisal/sectarian violence in newly formed Northern Ireland.
+The campaign saw further reprisals and sectarian violence in newly formed Northern Ireland.
 On 19 May 1922, 71 Catholic families were driven out of their homes in Belfast and on 31 May, another 78 Catholic families were driven out.
 Sectarian attacks were not limited to one side: on 19 May workmen at a cooperage in Little Patrick Street, Belfast were lined up and asked their religion.
 Four Protestant workers were separated from their Catholic workmates and shot dead.
-Also on 19 May 1922, members of the USC looted and burned Catholic homes and shops in Desertmartin, County Londonderry.
-Uniformed members of the USC entered two Catholic homes, took two sets of brothers into a country lane and executed all four men.